-One Friday evening in 1995, as a youngish working man, i stopped by my local Games Workshop on my way home as I had some free time to kill, and there on the shelf was a large box called Warhammer Quest.
-I looked through the contents, asked some questions, and learnt it was a type of roleplaying game with models, where you took the role of a hero character and played co-operatively to defeat a dungeon.
-This really sounded like a game made for me, and i quite liked the Warhammer world, but had never taken to army collecting, and so I bought it home that day.
+One Friday evening in 1995, i stopped by my local Games Workshop on my way home from work with some time to kill, and there on the shelf was a large box called Warhammer Quest.
+I looked through the contents and learnt it was a type of roleplaying game with models, where you took the role of a hero character and played co-operatively to defeat a dungeon.
+This really sounded like a great game, and whilst i liked the Warhammer world, i had never taken to army collecting, and so I bought it home that day.
 Over the next few months i collected expansions and White Dwarf articles, learnt how to paint, and began my love of dungeon crawling.

 The trouble with the original Warhammer Quest was that it was so good, it had varied models, a real feeling of exploration and adventure, great quality tiles, a roleplay book, and you could go into town and level up your hero or add in new monsters.
 When it ceased production i found i still yearned for new material, and like many others i began to try other dungeon crawl games.
-This, largely became a fruitless quest, as nothing quite lived up to this original, and while other games excelled in certain areas, they often changed the way i loved to play.
-I did keep Heroquest over the next decade, which required an overlord player and felt like a different experience, but it was still a really good game.
+This largely became a fruitless quest, as nothing quite lived up to this original, and while other games excelled in certain areas, they often changed the way i loved to play.
+I owned Heroquest during this time, which required an overlord player to play against, which generally felt like a different experience, but it was still a good game.

-Following the birth of my son in 2002 i took a decade long break from board gaming, mainly due to work and bringing up a young child, before returning in 2013.
-Descent 2nd Edition was a real factor in this, a well known brand from Fantasy Flights that even made me start to paint models again.
+Following the birth of my son in 2002 i took almost a decade long break from board gaming collecting, before returning again in 2013.
+Descent 2nd Edition was a real factor in this, a well known brand from Fantasy Flights that even made me paint models again.
 It was a great game, improving itself with the co-operative scenario packs and then the road to legend app, i was back collecting expansions, and this became a new favourite dungeon crawl for a long while.
-I also tried a few other miniatures games around this time including collecting Hybrid by Rackham, more a competitive skirmish than an exploring crawler, i fully painted it up and it had an excellent backstory and support for a while.
-I dabbled with the Castle Ravenloft and Wrath of Ashardalon series, a lighter and less satisfying co-operative game compared to Warhammer Quest, and there has been quite a list of miniatures games i have bought and sold over the years.
+I also tried a few other miniatures games around this time including collecting Hybrid by Rackham, a competitive skirmish game with an excellent backstory.
+I then dabbled with the Castle Ravenloft and Wrath of Ashardalon, a lighter, quicker, fun but slightly less satisfying co-operative game compared to Warhammer Quest.
+There has been a list of miniatures games i have bought, tried and sold over the years.

-In 2015, kickstarters begun to change the face of miniature gaming again, with many new more complex titles put into production, mostly arriving in late 2016 or 2017.
-The most exciting of these i found were Sword & Sorcery which is very much a story led adventure game, but has all the great attributes of heroes with skills and levelling up, nice models, great tiles and an investment in your character.
-Alongside this was Gloomhaven which offers up the most tactical dungeon crawling i have encountered, with a map to explore and stories to unfold.
-It is fantastic and if it had all the plastic monster models to go with it, well that would have been so amazing, but even so it set a new benchmark for group adventure gaming, and we played it solidly throughout 2017 on Sunday afternoons.
-However whilst Gloomhaven has seen huge playtime, it has not been an ongoing collectable hobby experience which i love.
+In 2015 kickstarters begun to change the face of miniature gaming again, with many new more complex titles put into production, mostly arriving in late 2016 or 2017.
+The most exciting of these were Sword & Sorcery which is very much a story led adventure game, but has all the great attributes of heroes with skills and levelling up, nice models, great tiles and an investment in your character.
+Alongside this was Gloomhaven which offers up the most tactical dungeon game i have encountered, with a light story that unfolds on a legacy style map.
+Despite being largely standee based it set a new benchmark for group adventure gaming, although over time i realised each map is more is puzzle than an exploratory style dungeon crawl.
+Whilst Gloomhaven saw huge playtime in my group, it has not really been an ongoing collectable hobby experience which i also love.

-The story is still unfolding even now, and Games Workshop made its recent return with a new brand of Warhammer Quest games called Silver Tower and then Shadows Over Hammerhal.
+In 2017 Games Workshop made its recent return with a new brand of Warhammer Quest games called Silver Tower, followed up by Shadows Over Hammerhal, Blackstone Fortress and now Cursed City.
 Players i introduce to this new series have really enjoyed the dice allocation mechanic, and by combining the sets it has produced a nice variety of co-operative campaigns in different settings.
-Once more the models are the best around and painted up become a set you are really proud of.
-I have begun to enjoy the hobby aspect of Warhammer Quest again, with White Dwarf articles to collect over recent months, and my own new ideas forming for dungeons to explore.
-I am effectively back in 1995 when i had time and energy to write my own quests.
-There is i hope even more to come from the Hammerhal series too.
+It is not the deepest of games to play but once more the models are the best around, and painted up become a set you are really proud of.
+Building these sets have provided me with a core hobby interest over recent years, with some White Dwarf magazine articles to collect too, and with my own new ideas forming for dungeons to explore.